-Most companies registered on our email marketing service with 49 staff or less will be run by their original owners who will have built up the business over a number of years.
+Most companies registered with our email marketing service that have 49 staff or less will be run by their original owners who will have built up the business over a number of years.

-Why?
-At this size of company, the owners/founders will still want to see what the staff they have delegated responsibility to are getting on email – many owners find it hard to delegate.
-For companies with 10-25 staff, there may be an active process of transfer to staff members beginning.
+This is because, at this company size, the owners/founders will still want to see what staff are getting through on email – many owners find it hard to delegate.

 As time goes on and trust in the core abilities of staff members grows, the job of running the business is gradually spreading from just the founders to the founders & their developing management team.

 So, why do many of these companies give generic emails when they could give the Managing/Finance/Sales Director’s email address instead?

 Because responsibility is beginning to be shared across a number of people – but some decisions might require an input from a few people.